subhadipchowdhury/fringe_plot/README.md

 # Fringe Plot

-Uses Gnuplot with given data points (datax, datay) to plot fringes of the Ziggurat
+fringe.py implements the stairstep algorithm.
+It can be also used to plot the fringe using matplotlib.

-Data points obtained using Stairstep Algorithm.
+Alternately, given the datapoints (e.g. datax, datay), we can use Gnuplot.
+That code is in fancyplot.